 with a glottal stop or pause in between

-Alternatively, double letters may even be pronounced as single letters if any of the above methods are difficult for the speaker.
-This alternative is possible because double letters are not phonemically distinctive in Globasa since there are no minimal pairs with single and double letters.
+Alternatively, double letters may even be pronounced as single letters if both ideal options are difficult for the speaker.
+This alternative, although not encouraged, is possible because double letters are not phonemically distinctive in Globasa.
+That is, there are no minimal pairs with single and double letters.

 riinvita - re-invite (ri- - re-; invita - invite)